kristinbrooks/ktowns-spike/README.md

 ```
 I was using the latest LTS version of Nodejs (18.12.1) when I set up this project.
 But after I installed NativeBase
 I got an error `error:0308010C:digital envelope routines::unsupported`.
 Per [these instructions](https://www.newline.co/@kchan/how-to-fix-the-error-errorerror0308010cdigital-envelope-routinesunsupported--0f8d3f17) I tried passing
-`--openssl-legacy-provider`via cli as an env variable and as a flag in the script in the Next.js `package.json`, but this didn't work.
-So I downgraded to the last LTS version before Nodejs 18, which is version 16.19.0.
-After changing the version in my `.tool-versions` (or you can manually uninstall then reinstall if not using asdf version manager) I deleted the `node_modules` in the root directory.
+`--openssl-legacy-provider`via cli as an env variable and as a flag in the script in the Next.js `package.json`, but
+this didn't work.
+So I downgraded to an earlier LTS version before Nodejs 18, which is version 16.18.1 After changing
+the version in my `.tool-versions` (or you can manually uninstall then reinstall if not using asdf version manager) I deleted the `node_modules` in the root directory.
 Then I ran `yarn install`.

 ## Expo CLI